toivomattila/PythonQuest/README.md

 5 MVC-design pattern (Folder structure, view and controller are somewhat coupled, model trys to be decoupled from both)

 5 Responsive layout (The website responds to window size changes except for canvas which is fixed size)

+5 Documentation (this file & comments in the code)

 3 Canvas-element (the game is drawn to canvas)